Are you going to take out a payday loan?

 The ATM or the bank you are accessing to take out cash advances will charge a fee for the transaction.

 However, if you add all these charges it will be lower than the high APRs of pdls.
-So, if you take out a cash advance, pay it off asap!
-But, it is always better to opt for other options.
+If you take out a cash advance, pay it off asap!
+However, it is always best to opt for other options.

 If you have no other way out, pay it off with your next paycheck!
 Else you will feel buried under the debt burden!